paulaston-volvo/box-beta/README.md

 ## Troubleshooting

+**In general**
+- Try the reset button.
+- Unlug both batteries for 20 seconds and reconnect.
+- Do the above, then flash the Blink sketch above before re-flashingt the box software (like reformatting the thing)

-**The box doesn't seem to work after I unplug my laptop** Sometime unplugging the serial monitor can screw things up.
+**The box doesn't seem to work after I unplug my laptop**
+- Sometime unplugging the serial monitor can screw things up.
 Hit the reset button

 **The box seems to keep cycling and never sends**
 - Check that the GSM antenna is firmly attached
 - It could be that the small battery is depleted - it needs this for the power spike when sending _even with the big battery plugged in_.
 See below.

-**There is a permant red light**
+**There is a permanent red light**
  - The small battery could be depleted.
+ - Try a restart.
+ - If that doesn't fix it, plug the board into your latop for 5 mins to boost the small battery (it seems to be faster and better than the power bank) and reflash the software.

+ **The sensors are giving bad readings or not working**
+ - Check all the connections into the box.
+Wires can break in the terminal block if screwed too tightly and subject to a lot of movement or pulling.
+ - Check connections from terminal block to breadboard.
+Something may have worked loose.

+ **The lid opening or closing isn't detected**
+ - Check the position of the magnet and the reed switch.
+They need to be nice and snug together when the lid is shut.

+ **It doesn't seem to be connecting to the cloud**
+ - Check the antenna is securely fitted.
+ - Check if something has changed in the backend.
+ - Check the credit in the SIM